long2ice/swagin/README.md

 ### Write API

-Then make api struct which implement `router.IAPI`.
+Then write a router function.

 ```go
 package examples